unlock-protocol/unlock/unlock-protocol-com/blog/unlock-2021-review.md

+---
+title: Unlock Protocol Year in Review 2021
+subTitle: A new DAO, new network support, new funding, and more
+authorName: Barbara Houdayer
+publishDate: December 27, 2021
+description: 2021 was a transformative year for Unlock Protocol with a new community DAO, support across multiple networks, $4M in new funding, and more.
+image: /images/blog/wordpress-plugin/unlock-wordpress.jpg
+---

 Looking back at everything that happened this year, 2021 will be remembered as the year Unlock Protocol really started to take off.
 This is a testament to our growing community, and if you’re reading this, it means you are part of it.
 Thank you!

 Back in January 2021, we couldn’t pretend we had a clear idea of where we would land come December, or that everything would happen according to plan.